evanmunro/market-interference/README.md

 The code needs less than one hour to run on a standard 2024 desktop or laptop machine.
 The storage space needed is 25 MB - 250 MB.

-The code was last run on a 4-core Intel-based laptop with MacOS version 13.6.7 with 47GB of free space.
+The code was last run on an M3 Pro with MacOS version 15.3.1 with 890GB of free space.
+Due to some quirks with the replication of code relying on the grf package in R across operating systems, see details [here](https://grf-labs.github.io/grf/REFERENCE.html#forests-predict-different-values-depending-on-the-platform-even-though-the-seed-is-the-same), a replicator that does not use the same operating system and chip architecture should expect minor differences in Figure 1, and Tables 1-2.
+Specifically, Figure 1 may have an optimal treatment rule that is slightly steeper or shallower than the figure in the publication, and the distributions of points may be slightly more or less clustered.
+The numbers in Table 1 and Table 2 may differ by a handful of digits in the hundredths or thousandths place.

 ### License